PollyHannah/Phylogenomic-study/README.md

  | Kinase | 1.671 | OG0000021 | *Megalocytivirus pagrus1* (accession AF371960) returned results for bacteria *Ranavirus rana 1* (accession NC_005946) returned results for members of the genus *Ranavirus* only.
 See results [here](https://github.com/PollyHannah/Phylogenomic-study/tree/main/recombination/tBLASTp%20results/OG0000021) | Yes |
  | Transcription factor S | 1.812 | OG0000007 | *Megalocytivirus pagrus1* (accession AF371960) returned results for Blastocystis species (protists),  Mimiviridae (viruses), Rhizophagus (fungi) *Syngnathus scovelli* (pipefish). *Ranavirus rana 1* (accession NC_005946) returned results for members of the genus *Ranavirus* only [here](https://github.com/PollyHannah/Phylogenomic-study/tree/main/recombination/tBLASTp%20results/OG0000007) | Yes |
  | Ribonucleoside-diphosphate reductase small subunit | 2.669 | OG0000017 |  *Megalocytivirus pagrus1* (accession AF371960) returned results for *Littorina saxatilis* (periwinkle sea snail), *Capitella spp.* (Annelid), *Spisula spp.* (clam), *Asiatic spp.* (toad) *Batillaria spp.* (snail), *Corythoichthys intestinalis* (scribbled pipefish), and many other fish species including species susceptible to megalocytiviruses.
 See results [here](https://github.com/PollyHannah/Phylogenomic-study/tree/main/recombination/tBLASTp%20results/OG0000017) | Yes |

-### Where did I root the gene trees?
-#### Family-level
-I rooted the tree at the internal branch which split the *Megalocytivirus*, *Lymphocystivirus* and *Ranavirus* genera from the other *Iridoviridae* genera.
-This was as per the International Committee for the Taxonomy of Viruses (ICTV) - see [here](https://ictv.global/report/chapter/iridoviridae/iridoviridae).

-#### Genus level
-I rooted the trees at the internal branch which split TSIV, ECIV and *Megalocytivirus lates1* genomes (where present), from the *M. pagrus1* genomes (i.e. ISKNV, TRBIV and RSIV genomes).

-#### Species-level
-I rooted the trees at the internal branch which split majority of ISKNV genomes from the TRBIV and RSIV genomes.

 ### Identify alignments with insufficient sequence information